sagemath/sagewiki_to_gh-2022-10-10/days60.md

 == Applications ==

+You may apply for the entire workshop or any part of it.
+However, those attending the entire workshop will be given preference for travel support and accommodation.

 Please apply to sagedays60@gmail.com with the following information:

  * Name:
  * Position:
  * Institution:
- * Date of Arrival:
+ * Intended date of Arrival:
- * Date of Departure:
+ * Intended date of Departure:
- * Travel support needed from:
+ * Whether travel support needed: Yes/No

 Students should indicate their areas of interest and request their advisor/teacher to send a letter supporting their application to the above e-mail address.